Thanks to 127 weeks cleanup, Olive Ridley turtles are back on Mumbai beach after 20 years

 Marine conservation centre needed at @versovabeach pic.twitter.com/j79xCKamNh

 "Olive Ridley turtles existed in all beaches of Mumbai 20 years back.
 They come to nest, hatch and go back.
 When they hatch they have to go into the sea immediately.
 They come back to the place they were born to nest and hatch.
 For the past 20 years, there was no sighting of Olive Ridley turtles.
 Now, with the campaign on freeing ocean of marine debris, automatically the turtles come back.
-Along with my volunteers I have removed 13 million kgs of plastic.
+Along with my volunteers, I have removed 13 million kgs of plastic.
 This is a personal journey for me and the volunteers to connect with the ocean.
 This journey will continue till we get our ocean and marine species back in our life," Shah said.

 The Olive Ridley sea turtles are also known as the Pacific Ridley sea turtles.
 They are mostly found in warm and tropical waters like in the Pacific, Indian and Atlantic oceans.
 Olive ridley turtles--the smallest and most abundant sea turtles--are known for their unique mass nesting called Arribada, where thousands of females come together on the same beach to lay eggs, years after years.
 In fact, the coast of Orissa is the largest mass nesting site for the Olive Ridley turtles, followed by Mexico and Costa Rica.